QuaSi-Software/Documentation/docs/resie_operation_control.md

 The example above shows a state machine with two states "Off" and "Fill tank" that starts in state "Off".
 Between the two states are transitions based on boolean expressions of complex conditions.
 When the state machine is checked to advance its state[^2] and the expression of a transition evaluates as true, it is followed to the new state.

-One addition to the common concept of a state machine is that the implementation in Resie keeps track of how many steps a state machine was in the current state.
+One addition to the common concept of a state machine is that the implementation in ReSiE keeps track of how many steps a state machine was in the current state.

 [^2]: Usually this happens once a simulation step for each state machine, but in the general definition of a state machine this is not time-dependant and works on "turns".

 ### Conditions

 The conditions used in evaluating the boolean expressions of transitions are arbitrarily complex and as such depend on the implementation.
 However the code handling them must define which information it requires for evaluation.
 In particular a condition must define to which components it needs access.
 As the specific components are not defined before the project is loaded, these requirements affect the type and possibly the medium of the components, e.g. a condition might ask for "a grid connection of medium m_e_ac_230v" or "a PV plant".
-It can also provide customizeable parameters with default values.
+It can also provide customizable parameters with default values.

 The example above uses four different conditions: